Black on Black: Recording and composition

 The album's big hit was "Just to Satisfy You," recorded as a duet with Willie Nelson.
 The song had originally been a regional hit for Jennings in Arizona in 1964 and helped bring him to the attention of RCA.
 Jennings had also recorded the song as the title track for a 1969 LP.
 Although Jennings remained a strong presence on the country charts at this time, Nelson had eclipsed him - and just about everybody else in country music - and it was likely due to his name that the song became a #1 hit, rather than any appeal of the flagging outlaw country movement.
 The album would also produce two other Top 5 singles, both written by Jennings: "Shine," which reached #4, and "Women Do Know How to Carry On," which topped out at #5.
 The song "Shine" appears in the 1981 film The Pursuit of D. B. Cooper.
 As on his most recent LPs, Jennings relied on well known covers to round out the album, including Johnny Cash's "Folsom Prison Blues" (which he had recorded on his 1968 album Jewels) and Hank Williams' "Honky Tonk Blues."
 Perhaps the album's most moving performance is Jennings' rendition of "Song for the Life," originally recorded by Rodney Crowell, who also composed the tune.
 Thom Jurek praises the song: "The acoustic piano and electric guitar fills, showcased by a gorgeous acoustic solo, would have been a stunning end to this record, but it was not to be - even if it is the strongest thing here and leaves Crowell's own version in the dust."
 Instead, the album closes with the Bobby Emmons' brazen "Get Naked With Me," which Jurek deems "a stupid song in the old, tired outlaw frame."
 Emmons and Moman, who wrote "Luckenbach, Texas," contribute two songs to Black on Black: "May I Borrow Some Sugar from You" and "(We Made It as Lovers) We Just Couldn't Make It as Friends."

-Reception
+Critical reception

 Despite mixed reviews, Black on Black was another commercial success for Jennings, reaching #3 on the Billboard country albums chart and making the Top 40 on the pop albums chart.
 Amazon.com: "From the dark cover on down, the sound here was reflective of the time, using production methods that tried to make the studio experience sound more like the live experience...in this case, with mixed results."